-6.6 Direct Contracting ("DC")
+6.6 DIRECT CONTRACTING ("DC")

-Direct Contracting is a method of procurement used for purchases of works, goods and nonconsulting services.
-Because this method of procurement does not select a contractor or supplier through a competitive process, the use of Direct Contracts requires MCC approval as specified in Attachment A, PPG Approval Matrix.
-Since this directly conflicts with the principle of competition, the Accountable Entity may use this method only in the specific and limited circumstances described below:
+Direct Contracting is a method of procurement used for purchases of works, goods and non-consulting services.
+This method of procurement does not select a contractor or supplier through a competitive process, therefore the use of Direct Contracts requires MCC approval as specified in Attachment A, PPG Approval Matrix.
+Since this directly conflicts with the principle of competition, the Accountable Entity may use this method on a limited basis as described below:

-- a) Purchase of additional goods, works, or non-consulting services under an existing contract, but only if: (i) the additional goods, works, or non-consulting services are within the scope of the existing contract; (ii) the original contract was competitively procured; and (iii) the price is reasonable. - b) Purchase of additional goods, such as spare parts, from original supplier when standardization or compatibility are absolutely necessary, but only if: (i) the original equipment remains in use; (ii) the total cost of the additional goods is more cost effective than purchasing new equipment; and (iii) the price is reasonable. - c) There is only one qualified and eligible source to provide a requirement that is necessary. - d) The conditions of a performance guarantee require the purchase of critical items from a particular supplier. - e) In exceptional cases of urgency, such as in response to natural disasters.
-However, lack of time to conduct a competitive procurement is not a case of urgency and not an acceptable justification for Direct Contracting. - f) When there is a need to complete unfinished performance of a contract that was terminated.
-In this circumstance, the Accountable Entity may negotiate a technical and financial Offer with the next ranked Offeror to complete performance of the contract, but only if: (i) the original contract was competitively procured and signed within the prior three years; (ii) the proposed Offeror had participated in the original procurement; (iii) the proposed
+- a.
+Purchase of additional goods, works, or non-consulting services under an existing contract, but only if: (i) the additional goods, works, or non-consulting services are within the scope of the existing contract; (ii) the original contract was competitively procured; and (iii) the price is reasonable. - b.
+Purchase of additional goods, such as spare parts, from original supplier when standardization or compatibility are absolutely necessary, but only if: (i) the original equipment remains in use; (ii) the total cost of the additional goods is more cost effective than purchasing new equipment; and (iii) the price is reasonable. - c.
+There is only one qualified and eligible source to provide a requirement that is necessary. - d.
+The conditions of a performance guarantee require the purchase of critical items from a particular supplier. - e.
+In exceptional cases of urgency, such as in response to natural disasters.
+However, lack of time to conduct a competitive procurement is not a case of urgency and not an acceptable justification for Direct Contracting.

-&lt;sup>26 Micro-Shopping procedures are defined in the MCC Program Procurement Handbook.
+Micro-Shopping procedures are defined in the MCC Program Procurement Handbook.

-&lt;sup>27 Guidance for using these alternative Shopping procedures is set out in the MCC Program Procurement Handbook.
+Guidance for using these alternative Shopping procedures is set out in the MCC Program Procurement Handbook.